Skykatana: a scalable framework to construct sky masks for the Vera Rubin Observatory and large astronomical surveys: Stellar magnitude-radius relations from Rubin DP1 data

 \subsection{Data pre-processing}

-To calibrate the stellar exclusion radii, we used Rubin DP1 photometry (\citealt{RTN095-DP1}) within the ECDFS.
+To calibrate the stellar exclusion radii, we used Rubin DP1 photometry (\citealt{RTN095-DP1}) produced by LSST pipeline \citep{10.1093/pasj/psx080} within the Extended Chandra Deep Field South (ECDFS).
+Among the DP1 fields, ECDFS was selected because it is the deepest LSST region currently available and targets a relatively clean extragalactic area, making it representative of low-crowding conditions relevant for cosmological analyses.
+In such regions, source detection and completeness are less affected by overlapping stellar halos, enabling a more robust characterization of radial density profiles around bright stars.
+By contrast, in highly crowded fields we expect these profiles to be noisier due to the effect of overlapping halos and source confusion, which would complicate the determination of well-defined exclusion radii.

 Our first goal was to construct a background distribution of sources with approximately uniform spatial completeness.
-For this, we made use of the \texttt{deepCoadd\_psf\_maglim\_consolidated\_map\_weighted\_mean} property maps available in the Rubin Science Platform, which store the depth at HEALPix resolution as HEALSparse maps.
+For this, we made use of the \texttt{deepCoadd\_psf\_maglim\_consolidated\_map\_weighted\_mean} property maps \citep{2025arXiv250105739B} available in the Rubin Science Platform\footnote{\href{https://dp1.lsst.io/tutorials/notebook/203/notebook-203-1.html}{dp1.lsst.io/tutorials/notebook/203/notebook-203-1.html}}, which store the depth at HEALPix resolution as HEALSparse maps.
 These property maps allow us to determine the maximum depth reached within the ECDFS for each band, and we adopted this value as the faintest usable magnitude for the DP1 sources.
 These limits correspond to 25.39, 27.38, 27.12, 26.53, 25.67, and 23.77 in the \textit{u, g, r, i, z, y} bands, respectively.
 Next, to remove shallow border regions and ensure spatial uniformity, we used the \texttt{build\_prop\_mask} function of Skykatana to generate a boolean mask selecting only those pixels where the local depth exceeds a band-dependent threshold.
 The thresholds were 24.5, 26.5, 26.0, 25.5, 25.0, and 23.0 in \textit{u}, \textit{g}, \textit{r}, \textit{i}, \textit{z}, and \textit{y}, respectively.
 Only DP1 sources within these masks were included in the analysis.